prabhjyot009/Next-JS/README.md

 2. It's primarily used for declarative, client-side navigation.
 When you click on a link created with Link, it prevents the default browser full-page refresh and fetches the new page content on the client side, resulting in a faster and smoother user experience.

 3. It's typically used in your component's JSX code to create clickable links that lead to other pages within your Next.js application.

+## useRouter()
+1. useRouter is a hook provided by Next.js that allows you to access the router object and its properties within your component.

+2. It provides programmatic control over the router and allows you to navigate to different pages or perform other routing-related actions in response to user interactions or events within your component.

+3. It's useful when you need to handle navigation or access route-specific information directly in your component logic.